 Unlike some traditional talk therapy groups (closed groups) where everyone starts a series of sessions simultaneously, online group sessions give participants more flexibility since online group members can log on at different times.

-What are online mental therapy services available
+What online therapy services are available?

 Here are five online therapy options worth exploring if you’re curious about online therapy: